The Top 4 Pumps Found in the Chemical Industry

 Diaphragm Pump Used in the Chemical Industry

-Diaphragm pumps are used in several cases:
+A diaphragm pump is used in several cases:

 • Chemical transfer